KonstantinGeist/hammer/README.md

 Work in progress.

-# How to build
+# How to build and run

-The Meson build system is required.
+The Meson build system is required (see "Dependencies").
 Initialize the project with:

     ./scripts/setup.sh